microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
 When in a local workspace, workspace extensions are run on the local machine.
 When in a remote workspace, workspace extensions are run on the remote machine.
 Workspace extensions can access files in the workspace to provide rich, multi-file language services; add a debugger; or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).

-When a user installs an extension, VS Code automatically installs it to the correct location based on its type: ui extensions are run by VS Code's **[local Extension Host](/api/advanced-topics/extension-host)**, while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
+When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run by VS Code's **[local Extension Host](/api/advanced-topics/extension-host)**, while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
 This server is automatically installed (or updated) when you open a folder in WSL, in a container, or on a remote SSH host.
 (VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)

 ![Architecture diagram](images/remote-extensions/architecture.png)